LR

 Repeated Flaws

 First of all, there are a limited number of logical flaws that the test writers include on the LSAT.
 What this means is that as you practice you should be making note of every flaw you come across and noticing when they repeat.
-A flaw that may be difficult for you to spot today could become very easy for you to spot with a few months of practice, as you see it used repeatedly across many questions.
+A flaw that may be difficult for you to spot today could become very easy for you to spot with a few months of practice, as you will see it used repeatedly across many questions.

 Vague or Confusing Answer Choices

-For example, and answer choice may say "treats an action that is sufficient for an outcome to follow as though it were also necessary for that outcome."
+For example, an answer choice may say "treats an action that is sufficient for an outcome to follow as though it were also necessary for that outcome."
 In real life no one talks like this, but experienced LSAT students can read this and just understand that the answer choice is referring to a sufficient/necessary swap.